 - The 6 colleges handled their training themselves through their DE Coordinators; although, CLPCCD thinks their DE Coordinators need added staff. - The 6 colleges have a variety of methods used for their migration to Canvas: faculty selected to rewrite courses to take advantage of new Canvas features, faculty selected to run the migration tool on the courses desired, or the technical staff (Instructure and IT) converted current and prior semester courses using the migration tool and then turned over to the faculty.
-None of the

-- colleges paid for a contractor to do the migration like CLPCCD did for the Blackboard migration. - The 6 colleges varied on stipends to faculty some provided no stipends, some for initial 3 hour training only, and some for volunteering to be a pilot instructor for the first term of Canvas courses. - All 6 colleges did not utilize the maximum timeline offered by the OEI state Chancellor's office of 9 months for first course release and then an additional 18 months.
+None of the colleges paid for a contractor to do the migration like CLPCCD did for the Blackboard migration. - The 6 colleges varied on stipends to faculty some provided no stipends, some for initial 3 hour training only, and some for volunteering to be a pilot instructor for the first term of Canvas courses. - All 6 colleges did not utilize the maximum timeline offered by the OEI state Chancellor's office of 9 months for first course release and then an additional 18 months.
 The colleges varied from 6 months implementation to coincide with their current CMS license expiration to 1 year which appeared to be the norm.
-One college did the migration in 3 months, but that was a special case at Sierra. - Another college, Foothill, who was one of the pilot colleges will take 1 year to migrate which included the development of a new tool for their Etudes conversion. - The 6 colleges did not hire additional staff for the migration, but CLPCCD DE Coordinators from both colleges noted that they would need more staff to migrate to Canvas since they are already under-staffed. - The 6 colleges reviewed the OEI Course Design Rubric for the standards to be followed that were developed for the OEI Course Exchange. - Student Feedback from the 6 colleges were all positive intuitive, easier for students to learn and navigate, liked the mobile apps, felt it was more innovative than Blackboard, liked the format better and the grade section, and little or no training for students was needed. - John Perez, who teaches in Canvas at both Ohlone and Solano, gave two examples of students who were not sure of Canvas at first and then later learned it and were pleased. - The 6 colleges said customer service from Canvas was outstanding. - Two of the 6 colleges, San Jose Evergreen and Ohlone, went through the shared governance process through their Academic Senate and College Council for the recommendation to migrate to the Canvas CMS.
+One college did the migration in 3 months, but that was a special case at Sierra. - Another college, Foothill, who was one of the pilot colleges will take 1 year to migrate which included the development of a new tool for their Etudes conversion. - Vicky Austin, the FA representative, noted that although some districts were able to complete the migration in less than the 18 months allowed by the OEI, the FA recommends that any timeline allow for up to 18 months.

+- The 6 colleges did not hire additional staff for the migration, but CLPCCD DE Coordinators from both colleges noted that they would need more staff to migrate to Canvas since they are already under-staffed. - The 6 colleges reviewed the OEI Course Design Rubric for the standards to be followed that were developed for the OEI Course Exchange. - Student Feedback from the 6 colleges were all positive intuitive, easier for students to learn and navigate, liked the mobile apps, felt it was more innovative than Blackboard, liked the format better and the grade section, and little or no training for students was needed. - John Perez, who teaches in Canvas at both Ohlone and Solano, gave two examples of students who were not sure of Canvas at first and then later learned it and were pleased. - The 6 colleges said customer service from Canvas was outstanding. - Two of the 6 colleges, San Jose Evergreen and Ohlone, went through the shared governance process through their Academic Senate and College Council for the recommendation to migrate to the Canvas CMS. - One of the colleges, Cabrillo, started to migrate their online courses first and then followed with the remaining hybrid courses.
+Their transition took one semester, but they started the discussion on Canvas an entire year before they started the migration. - Another college, West Valley, was forced to change to Canvas because their current CMS ended in September 2016, so they are doing a 6 month migration to be fully on Canvas by Fall 2016. - Faculty Senates from both colleges, Mission and West Valley, approved the State Faculty Senate recommendation to put aside the money they are saving through the OEI.
+Each division has an ambassador who is a volunteer who will help faculty with quick questions on Canvas.